 Part 3 - Initial Conditions

-After her musings about children dancing had subsided, Rigby noticed the headlines of a newspaper on a nearby table.
+Rigby noticed the headlines of a newspaper on a nearby table.
 On the front page of The Saturn Daily, she saw that a motion had passed in favor of an amendment to standard migration laws.
 This change would dictate the future of those wanting to migrate beyond the orbit of Neptune in the solar system.
-Now exploration groups with certain qualifying scientific missions would be allowed to try to set-up working colonies.
+Exploration groups with certain qualifying scientific missions would now be allowed to try to set-up working colonies.
 But there were, of course, many aspects to consider with projects like these.
 The article had been controversial because of the possibility for expensive rescue missions.
 She felt a sort of drifting within her thoughts once more and stared out the window.
 Then, she looked back at the paper just to make sure she had read it correctly.

 After waiting quite a long time, she decided to go look for Casey.
 She got up from her chair and walked down the hallway towards the coffee room.
 Yet, not far beyond the door of the office, there was Casey bearing hot coffee, tea, milk, and sugar on a tray.
 Casey looked at Rigby and paused, tray in her hands, before continuing forward.
 Rigby was beginning to speak but then thought better of it.
 She quietly followed her back into the office.
 Casey sat the tray down next to Rigby, and they both grabbed a mug.
 Rigby put milk in her tea followed by sugar.
 She added an extra white grainy cube, pausing to enjoy the feeling between her thumb and index finger.